ecosensors/EcoBoard/examples/_rtc-sd-bme280/README.md

 > [13.04.204] This example is currently being written.
 > The BME280 and the RTC colck are raedy.
 I am now writtting the script to log the measure into the SD card.

 In this exercice, You are going to log the measures of the temperature, the humidity, altitude and the pressure (BME250) into a SD card.
+The data will be saved in **a JSON format**.

 You are going to use a RTC clock chip to log the measure.

 The log files will order into folders '/2024/04/10/log.txt'